-The St. Louis Regional Early Childhood Council (RECC) works to build a coordinated system promoting educational readiness and healthy development of young children ages 0-8 in the St. Louis region, especially those in socioeconomically disadvantaged areas.
+The St. Louis Regional Early Childhood Council (RECC) works to build a coordinated system promoting educational readiness and healthy development of young children ages 0-8 in the St. Louis region, especially those affected by poverty and racial inequity.
 The RECC brings together over 200 child-serving organizations, funders and businesses.

 Building Blocks Report Shows Supply and Demand for Early Care and Education Programs in the St. Louis Region